 Why Are They Easier to Install?

-Floating floors are typically easier to install because you have more diverse options for your subfloor.
+Floating floors (like spc luxury vinyl plank) are typically easier to install because you have more diverse options for your subfloor.
 For example, if you are renovating your garage to be an apartment, you might want to create a more comfortable floor.
 Garage floors are typically made of concrete.
 Instead of installing a wooden subfloor on the concrete, a floating floor can go right over the existing floor.
 That will also help somewhat with insulation.